e-mehegan/EmilyMehegan_T2A2/README.md

 	- Is created by hashing the header and payload with a secret key which are using the algorithm specified in the headers.

-<u>TOKEN CREATION:</u>

-Whenever a user logs in or a server needs to generate a JWT, it will construct the header and payload.
-Then, it calculates the signature by hashing the concatenated header and payload with a secret key.
-The final JWT is the concatenation of the base64-encoded header, payload, and signature.

-<u>TOKEN VERIFICATION:</u>

- To verify a received JWT, the server first decodes the base64-encoded segments to retrieve the header and payload.
-It then recalculates the signature using the same algorithm and secret key.
-If the recalculated signature matches the one in the JWT, the token is considered valid.

 <br>

 ### Psycopg